michael-naf/hit_cybersecurity_enhabced_by_ai/README.md

-#  ⛨ AI-Enhanced Cybersecurity
+#  ⛨ Cybersecurity enhabced by AI
-This repository is dedicated to the course AI-Enhanced Cybersecurity designed by Dr. Andrei Kojukhov and Viacheslav Nefedov (Holon Institute of Technology, Israel).
+This repository is dedicated to the course "Introduction to Cybersecurity enhabced by AI" designed by Dr. Andrei Kojukhov and Viacheslav Nefedov (Holon Institute of Technology, Israel).
-Here you will find our Lab exercises and final project.
+Here you will find our Labs resources and final project.